There are no items in your bag at this time.

-The truth: This is one of those beauty myths that refuses to go away, but here are the facts: Although drinking eight glasses of water a day is good idea for your body, it can’t get rid of dry skin.
+The truth: This is one of those beauty myths that refuses to go away, but here are the facts: Although drinking eight glasses of water a day is good idea for your body, but we wouldn't rely on it to get rid of dry skin.
 If that’s all it took, very few of us would have dry skin.
 The causes and solutions of dry skin are far more complex than just drinking water.

 Myth #2: You can “repair” damaged hair.

 The truth: Countless products, including hair masks and deep conditioners, make claims of repairing hair, as if all the dyeing, straightening, and brushing we do to it can be mended by using these types of products.
 The truth is hair is dead (which is why it doesn't hurt when you get a haircut) and it cannot be repaired in any way to revert back to the way it was.
 You can no more mend a hair strand than you can mend a dead leaf.

 What can happen when you use good conditioners, styling products, and appropriate styling tools is that your damaged hair can temporarily feel smoother, softer, shinier, and healthy.
 But none of that means your hair has been repaired.
 If you don't keep using the products every time you wash your hair, it will go back to looking and feeling damaged.
 If a hair-care product could truly repair your hair, you'd need to use it only a few times and then you'd be done, young hair again, but clearly that isn't what happens!

 Myth #3: You can diminish cellulite with a cream.